 Limited shuttle service will be offered during the ASHA Convention for attendees staying at official ASHA hotels located farther from the Convention Center.
 ADA-accessible shuttle service will be available for all properties during hours of shuttle operation for those with mobility issues.
-Information about shuttle routes and hours of operation will be available in late October.

 Social Media Policy

 ASHA encourages the use of social media and blogging at the ASHA Convention as a way for attendees to summarize, highlight, and promote presentations, or share their thoughts on their experience in general, provided that presentation content and materials are not shared in full, and authors or presenters are referenced and cited where appropriate.
 Please keep in mind that presenters hold the intellectual property rights and copyrights to their materials.

 A room at at the convention center will be designated for speakers to finalize and upload presentation slides and notes.
 Technicians will be available to assist in preparating materials and can answer questions regarding the operation of audio visual equipment.
 All oral session presenters must check in at the Speaker Ready Room at least 4 hours in advance of their scheduled session.
 Read more about the Speaker Ready Room and requirements for oral sessions.